anmarjarjees/men-starter-kit/README.md

 npm install mongoose dotenv express
 ```

-- we should also install ["nodemon"](https://www.npmjs.com/package/nodemon) as a development dependency:
+- According to what we covered before, we should also install ["nodemon"](https://www.npmjs.com/package/nodemon) as a development dependency (check our in-class code examples or my Express repos):
 ```
 npm install --save-dev nodemon
 ```